larsonjj/generator-yeogurt/README.md

 ```

 ### Style
 If using SASS or LESS, this creates a stylesheet file within the `dev/styles/partials` folder by default.
 Otherwise, the stylesheet will be created within `dev/styles` folder.
 You can also specify a folder using the `--folder` option which is relative to the `dev/styles` folder.
-Use the --import flag to include the created file within the main template file (SCSS and LESS mixins must be included in the file(s) when you want to use them).
+Automatically, the generated file will be included within the main template file (SCSS and LESS mixins must be included in the file(s) when you want to use them).
+If you do not want the generated file to imported, pass the `--noImport` flag.

 Example:
 ```bash